How does personal identity shape our lives as entrepreneurs, workers, and consumers in a thoroughly business-oriented society?

 You can expect to:

-- Develop skills in analyzing historical artifacts, especially primary documents, and reaching informed conclusions about those artifacts.
+- Develop skills in analyzing historical artifacts, especially primary documents, and reach informed conclusions about those artifacts.

 - Learn how culture, social structure, diversity, or other key elements of historical context have an impact on individual perception, action, and values.